oemof/tespy/doc/tespy_modules/connections.rst

 ------

 Busses are energy flow connectors.
-You can sum the energy flow of different components and create relations between components regarding mass free energy transport.
+You can sum the energy flow of different components and create relations between components regarding mass independent energy transport.

 Different use-cases for busses could be:

-- Easy post-processing.
+- post-processing
-- Introduce motor or generator efficiencies.
+- introduce motor or generator efficiencies
-- Create relations of different components.
+- create relations of different components

 The handling of busses is very similar to connections and components.
 You need to add components to your busses as a dictionary containing at least the instance of your component.
-Additionally you may provide a characteristic line, linking the ratio of actual value to referenced value (design case value) to a factor the actual value of the component is multiplied with on the bus.
+Additionally you may provide a characteristic line, linking the ratio of actual value to a referenced value (design case value) to an efficiency factor the component value of the bus is multiplied with.
 For instance, you can provide a characteristic line of an electrical generator or motor for a variable conversion efficiency.
 The referenced value is retrieved by the design point of your system.
 Offdesign calculations use the referenced